Fancy an adventure but don’t want to go too far? These National Trust sites may be just what you’ve been looking for.

 Nostell Priory

 Nostell Priory is a Georgian treasure house, built on the site of a medieval priory (hence the name).
-It was bought to impress guests to the Winn family’s Yorkshire residence, and boy is it impressive.
-Inside its grand rooms present over 100 pieces of Chippendale furniture, paintings by the likes of Breughel, Kauffman and Hamilton, and even a rare Harrison clock.
-This unparalleled collection is looked after by The National Trust, so you can see it for yourself.
+It was bought to impress guests to the Winn family’s Yorkshire residence – and boy is it impressive!
+Inside, its grand rooms present over 100 pieces of Chippendale furniture, paintings by the likes of Breughel, Kauffman and Hamilton, and even a rare Harrison clock.

 The rooms are a work of art in themselves, masterfully plastered with Rococo and later neo-classical designs that’ll have you looking up to the heavens on your visit.
-Head outside to explore the 300 acres of parkland, with stunning views over the Yorkshire landscape to take your breath away.
-You can discover all manner of edible delights in the Kitchen Garden, take a moment in the Rose Garden and escape to another realm in the 18th-century Menagerie Garden before following the Pleasure Grounds paths to ancient woodland.
-All of this in less than an hour’s drive from Leeds?
-You might as well pay it a visit.
+Head outside to explore the 300 acres of parkland, with stunning views over the Yorkshire landscape.

 Nostell Priory, Doncaster Road, Nostell, Wragby, Wakefield, West Yorkshire, WF4 1QE.